What gear do you need to play Amazon Music HD?

 I’ll give some specifics later, but overall I thought most tracks sounded excellent.
 A song can only be as good as it was recorded and mixed, of course.
 But compared to Spotify, I heard tighter bass, more high-end detail, and better vocal clarity.

 With the right set of wireless headphones, you might also hear a difference.
 Bluetooth has gotten much better in just the last few years.
 Devices and Bluetooth headphones with either aptX HD or Sony’s LDAC wireless codecs can stream up to CD quality (Amazon's HD mode).

 Sonos is the most popular multi-room music system.
 They make speakers, sound bars, and amps/streamers that you can put in different rooms of the house.
-But most don’t listen to music at Sonos’ full CD-quality potential.
+But most don’t listen to music at Sonos’ full CD-quality or even high-res potential.

 Connect a nice pair of speakers to your Sonos Amp, and stream in CD quality with Amazon Music HD.

 The majority of people stream compressed music on Sonos — or "SD" format, to borrow Amazon’s lingo.
 This would be the video equivalent of owning a nice 4KTV, but only watching the fuzzy standard-def channels.